IntelSoftware/SYCL_101/03_Modern/11_nested_namespaces.rst

       }
    }

-As you can see, those declarations take a lot of space and sometimes it's difficult to track all of the levels of the namespaces declared.
-But in modern C++, writing nested namespaces can be simplified.
-As shown below:
+As you can see, those declarations take a lot of space and sometimes it's difficult to track all the levels of the declared namespaces.
+But in modern C++, writing nested namespaces can be simplified:

 .. code-block:: cpp